asanDD/DnsUpdate-php/README.md

 ?key=4411&domain1=test1.mydomain.com,142.251.40.238,2607:f8b0:4005:808::200e,0,false&domain2=test2.mydomain.com,172.217.5.110,0,0,true&domain3= test3.mydomain.com

-### Parameter:
+### Valid URL Parameter:
 <pre>
 key         : Not used yet.
+user        : Username for the registrar account.
+password    : Password for the registrar account.
 domain1     : Data for the first domain.
 Up to 50 domains are supported.
 domain2     : Data for the second domain.
 </pre>

 ### Placeholder:
 <pre>
-user            : Username of the user account.
+user            : Username of the registrar account.
-password        : Password of the user account.
+password        : Password of the registrar account.
 webserver_ip    : IP of the webserver on which the php script is hosted.
 webserver_port  : Port of the webserver on which the php script is hosted.
 account_key     : Not used yet.